crukci-bioinformatics/mga2/README.md

     `curl -s https://get.nextflow.io | bash`

-2. Create reference data directory and copy or create links to bowtie indexes and create a genome metadata file named `genomes.csv`
+2. Create a reference data directory and copy or create links to bowtie indexes and create a genome metadata file named `genomes.csv`

 3. Create a sample sheet named `samplesheet.csv` specifying the FASTQ files for each sample or dataset and the expected species and/or controls